tinchoz49/snabbmitt/README.md

 # snabbmitt <a href="https://nodejs.org/api/documentation.html#documentation_stability_index"><img src="https://img.shields.io/badge/stability-experimental-orange.svg?style=flat-square" alt="API stability" /></a>

-> Stateful components in Snabbdom using Mitt and a subtree patching algorithm implementation
+> Stateful components in <a href="https://github.com/snabbdom/snabbdom" target="_blank">Snabbdom</a> using <a href="https://github.com/developit/mitt" target="_blank">Mitt</a> and a subtree patching algorithm implementation

 ## What is the idea?

-As you may know, <a href="https://github.com/snabbdom/snabbdom" target="_blank">Snabbdom</a> is a really nice virtual DOM library, indeed, is enough mature and extensible to create more complex structures like `Stateful Components` with a composable, clear and fractal approach.
+As you may know, Snabbdom is a really nice virtual DOM library, indeed, is enough mature and extensible to create more complex structures like
+`Stateful Components` with a composable, clear and fractal approach.
+On the other hand, a stateful component needs a way to manage their internal state and redraw.
+So, in that case, I think we can use simple event emitters and that's why Mitt is the best choice.

 It's better to understand with an example.
 Let's go to create a clock app.